The Effects of the Little Ice Age (c. 1300-1850)

 • Changes in climate did not happen uniformly around the globe.
 Cooling episodes in the Southern Hemisphere, such as in New Zealand and Patagonia, did not occur at the same time as cooling in the Northern Hemisphere.
 Some areas did not even experience cooling, such as eastern China.
 Europe experienced heavy rainfall while Africa and central and southern Asia experienced droughts.
 North America experienced both cooler temperatures and a drier period.

 • Evidence of cooling can be found in ice cores, tree rings, and other proxy paleoclimatic indicators.
-Additionally, there are written records from the time period and, beginning in 1659, direct meteorological measurement in Europe.
+Additionally, there are written records from the time period and, beginning in 1659, direct meteorological measurements in Europe.

-• Climatologists believe that a combination of reduced solar output, changes in atmospheric circulation and increased volcanism may have caused the Little Ice Age.
+• Climatologists believe that a combination of reduced solar output, changes in atmospheric circulation, and increased volcanism may have caused the Little Ice Age.

 • Decreased sunspot activity has been linked to decreased solar radiation, which in turn means that less energy is reaching Earth’s surface, providing less warmth and less energy for agriculture.
 Two periods of low sunspot activity (1450-1540 and 1645-1715) coincided with some of the coldest years of the Little Ice Age in Europe.